kennywall/import-test/_posts/2010-11-13-essentials-for-my-rest-print-api-area.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I have established the phase one for my Mimeo Connect REST Print API.
+{% include JB/setup %}I have established the phase one for my Mimeo Connect REST Print API.
 I need just the essentials to get the API up and running.
 I am focusing on providing just the following API building blocks:

 	Dashboard - Basic API area dashboard with essential links and information.